Georgia Tech

-The Georgia Institute of Technology, commonly referred to as Georgia Tech or, in the state of Georgia, as Tech or The Institute, is a public research university and institute of technology in Atlanta, Georgia.
-Established in 1885, it is part of the University System of Georgia and has satellite campuses in Savannah, Georgia; Metz, France; Shenzhen, China; and Singapore.
+The Georgia Institute of Technology (commonly referred to as Georgia Tech, GT, and simply Tech or the Institute) is a public research university and institute of technology in Atlanta, Georgia, United States.
+Established in 1885, it has the largest student enrollment of the University System of Georgia institutions and satellite campuses in Savannah, Georgia, and Metz, France.

-The school was founded as the Georgia School of Technology as part of Reconstruction plans to build an industrial economy in the post-Civil War Southern United States.
+The school was founded as the Georgia School of Technology as part of Reconstruction efforts to build an industrial economy in the Southern United States after the Civil War.
 Initially, it offered only a degree in mechanical engineering.
 By 1901, its curriculum had expanded to include electrical, civil, and chemical engineering.
-In 1948, the school changed its name to reflect its evolution from a trade school to a larger and more capable technical institute and research university.
-Today, Georgia Tech is organized into six colleges and contains about 31 departments/units, with emphasis on science and technology.
+In 1948, the school changed its name to reflect its evolution from a trade school to a technical institute and research university.
+Georgia Tech is organized into seven colleges with about 31 departments and academic units.
+It emphasizes the academic fields of science and technology.
+Georgia Tech's $5.8 billion economic impact for fiscal year 2024 led all public institutions in the state.

-Student athletics, both organized and intramural, are a part of student and alumni life.
-The school's intercollegiate competitive sports teams, the four-time football national champion Yellow Jackets, and the nationally recognized fight song "Ramblin' Wreck from Georgia Tech", have helped keep Georgia Tech in the national spotlight.
-Georgia Tech fields eight men's and seven women's teams that compete in the NCAA Division I athletics and the Football Bowl Subdivision.
-Georgia Tech is a member of the Coastal Division in the Atlantic Coast Conference.
+Georgia Tech fields eight men's and seven women's sports teams; these compete in NCAA Division I athletics and have won five national championships.
+The university is a member of the Atlantic Coast Conference.
+It is one of the highest ranked engineering schools in the US and in the world.

 History

 Establishment

 The idea of a technology school in Georgia was introduced in 1865 during the Reconstruction period.
-Two former Confederate officers, Major John Fletcher Hanson (an industrialist) and Nathaniel Edwin Harris (a politician and eventually Governor of Georgia), who had become prominent citizens in the town of Macon, Georgia after the Civil War, strongly believed that the South needed to improve its technology to compete with the industrial revolution, which was occurring throughout the North.
-However, because the American South of that era was mainly populated by agricultural workers and few technical developments were occurring, a technology school was needed.
+Two former Confederate officers, Major John Fletcher Hanson (an industrialist) and Nathaniel Edwin Harris (a politician and eventually Governor of Georgia), who had become prominent citizens in the town of Macon, Georgia, after the Civil War, believed that the South needed to improve its technology to compete with the North's industrialization.
+Because the American South of that era was mainly populated by agricultural workers and few technical developments were occurring, they proposed to establish a technology school.

-In 1882, the Georgia State Legislature authorized a committee, led by Harris, to visit the Northeast to see firsthand how technology schools worked.
+In 1882, the Georgia State Legislature authorized a committee, led by Harris, to visit the Northeast to learn how technology schools worked.
 They were impressed by the polytechnic educational models developed at the Massachusetts Institute of Technology and the Worcester County Free Institute of Industrial Science (now Worcester Polytechnic Institute).
 The committee recommended adapting the Worcester model, which stressed a combination of "theory and practice", the "practice" component including student employment and production of consumer items to generate revenue for the school.